GroupProject2020/Ovito/doc/python/introduction/rendering.rst

 For example, the :py:class:`~ovito.modifiers.CalculateDisplacementsModifier` generates a new :py:class:`~ovito.data.ParticleProperty` that stores the computed displacement vectors.
-To enable the display of displacement vectors as arrows, the :py:class:`~ovito.modifiers.CalculateDisplacementsModifier` attaches a :py:class:`~ovito.vis.VectorDisplay` to the new particle property.
+To enable the display of displacement vectors as arrows, the :py:class:`~ovito.modifiers.CalculateDisplacementsModifier` attaches a :py:class:`~ovito.vis.VectorVis` to the new particle property.
 We can access this display object in two equivalent ways: either directly though the :py:attr:`~ovito.modifiers.CalculateDisplacementsModifier.vector_display` attribute of the modifier::

     >>> modifier = CalculateDisplacementsModifier()